Neurological Disorders in Dogs

 - She will discuss and review your pet’s current health status as reported by you.

-- She will then discuss next steps that may include: additional tests, treatment options, and a long term care plan.
+- The veterinarian will then discuss next steps that may include: additional tests, treatment options, and a long term care plan.
 This discussion will focus on the health of your pet, addressing concerns and answering questions you may have.
 Should treatment of any kind be indicated, we will discuss your options including expected outcomes (prognosis), recovery, and costs.

 - Decisions on treatment are made jointly with you, so it is important that the person(s) responsible for the patient is present to ask questions and provide information about the pet’s behavior, routines, and history.